 Fellowship Application Instructions

 Thank you for your interest in the Endocrinology, Diabetes, & Metabolism Fellowship Program at Stanford University School of Medicine.
-We will begin reviewing applications submitted through ERAS in August of 2024.
-For the 2025 entering fellowship class there will be 1 position available in the Research Track and 2 positions in the Clinical Track.
+We will begin reviewing applications submitted through ERAS in August of 2026.
+For the 2027 entering fellowship class there will be 1 position available in the Research Track and 2 positions in the Clinical Track.
 Applicants that are selected for an interview with be notified via email from our Fellowship Coordinator.
-We will conduct interviews in September and October of 2024.
-We recognize that the COVID-19 pandemic has imposed travel restrictions on applicants.
-Therefore, we will be offering virtual video interviews in the upcoming 2024 interview season.
+While we will give consideration to applications from those who signal our program, we also consider other factors in an applicant’s portfolio in making a holistic decision on whether to extend an interview invitation.
+We will conduct interviews in September and October of 2026.
+We will be offering virtual video interviews in the upcoming 2026 interview season.
 We look forward to reviewing your application!
 If you have questions about the program, you are welcome to contact our Fellowship Coordinator, Jessica Chen, at Jessica.Chen@stanford.edu.

 Application Timeline